An exhibition investigating the potential of generative design.

-Beginning as a responsive medium and infrastructural core in our Gipsy Trail House, the "Armature" is reinvestigated for an exhibit in the Frederieke Taylor Gallery, as an exploration of its generative aspects.
-Based on its performance and distilled in its precise configuration and operation, The Armature creates different environments around and adjacent to it.
-This was intriguing to us again in 2002, so the installation was a push to investigate this tension and the consequential mutation of the “real object” and the environment it creates; could the object become the environment?
+We revisited the “Armature;” an idea we first developed for the infrastructural core at Gypsy Trail Residence.
+Based on its performance and distilled in its precise configuration and operation, The Armature creates different environments around and adjacent to itself.
+We asked in this work: “Given the consequential mutation of the real object and the environment it creates: could the object become the environment?”

 “From HardWare to SoftForm", is a 3-D digital interactive installation of the 'Armature' exhibited in the Frederieke Taylor Gallery in Chelsea, NYC [September 2002], in the ‘Art & Idea’ Gallery, Mexico City [September 2004] and in Monterrey [Nov 2004], as well as on view in the MoMA's new extension, 2019!

 The Netherlands Foundation for Visual Arts, Design and Architecture, Amsterdam, The Consulate General of The Netherlands in New York, Steelcase NYC, and the Context-Aware Computing Group at the MIT MediaLab, Cambridge.